wayke-se/wayke-ecom-js/README.md

     const request = insurances.newInsuranceOptionsRequest()
         .forCustomer("YYYYMMDD-XXXX")
         .forVehicle("VEHICLE-ID-FROM-WAYKE")
-        .withPaymentType(aPaymentOption.type)
+        .forDealer("DEALER-ID-SELECTION") // optional, should be applied when there's multiple dealer sites available for a vehicle
         .withDrivingDistance(DrivingDistance.Between1000And1500)
         .build();

     const response = await insurances.getOptions(request);

 The returned `IInsuranceOptionsResponse` exposes only one method:
-- `.getInsuranceOption()` returns a `IInsuranceOption` with a range of values for the insurance in question.
+- `.getInsuranceOptions()` returns a `IInsuranceOption[]`.

 ### Retrieving a customers address based on his or hers personal number